 In turn, let us look at the various levels of thickness available and how you can determine the right standards for your requirements.

 1、Standard PCB Thickness

-During the 20th century is when the standards of PCB were defined, starting from a sheet frame to when Albert Hanson developed flat foul conductors insulated in multiple layers.
+During the 20th century, the standards of PCB were defined, starting from a sheet frame to when Albert Hanson developed flat foul conductors insulated in multiple layers.
 The boards had a simple design with a single panel with many layers placed together.
-Today, PCBs are either single-sided (with one copper layer), two/double-sided (two copper layer with a substrate layer between them), or multilayer (multiple layers of the two-sided PCB).
+Today, PCBs are either single-sided (with one copper layer), two/double-sided (two copper layers with a substrate layer between them), or multilayer (multiple layers of the two-sided PCB).

 The typical PCB thickness is 0.063inches or 1.57mm; it is a standardized level defined from the past.
 That is because, during the plywood industry, 0.063" was the thickness of the plywood sheets used as substrates for electronic devices, which included PCBs.